 In 1992, eight years after their conviction, a key witness admitted he had lied on the stand.
 Fully five years later, Steele and Campbell were granted an appeal and were released while it was heard.
 The appeal failed, and they were put back in jail, only to be released again in 2001 while another appeal was heard.
 In 2004, their convictions were overturned and they were released for good.
 The murders remain unsolved.

-Interesting side note because I like brain stuff: one of the key pieces of testimony leading to their successful appeal came from a cognitive psychologist.
-He noted that the testimony of multiple police officers about what Campbell had said in custody was too exact—that is, they all recalled his statement nearly verbatim.
-Human memory is poor for specific words—when it comes to conversations, we recall the gist.
-Thus, he said, this agreement in their testimony was likely to have been produced not by legitimate recollection but by collusion.
+Interesting side note because I like brain stuff: one of the key pieces of testimony leading to their successful appeal came from a cognitive psychologist, who noted that the testimony of police officers about what Campbell had said in custody was too similar to be real.
+Memory is poor for specific words—we recall the gist—suggesting that agreement in their testimony owed to collusion rather than recollection.
 I knew my field of study had real-world applications, I just didn’t expect it to be clearing the guys framed for mass murder at the culmination of a campaign of carnage centered around ice cream trucks.
 This is exactly like when that guy invented the atomic clock, then years later it was used to develop GPS.

 • • •

 2. The population of America and Europe was exploding in the 19th century, and so too was the need for fertilizer to grow crops to feed all those people.
 The best fertilizer: guano.
 In particular, seagull dung.
 The best place to get it: the Chincha Islands, off the coast of Peru.
 Because of the dry climate, isolation from humans, and massive seabird population, the Chinchas were nothing but granite slabs on which mountains of bird excrement had accumulated for centuries without the critical nitrates leaching out.
 Chock full of nitrogen, Chincha-mined guano was the best fertilizer money could buy.